lukrycyfa/Crowdfund-Dapp/README.md

 ```

 ### Cd Into The ./crowd-fund-app Directory
-- Create a .env file in the directory if it does not exist yet and populate these keys REACT_APP_API_KEY for your api key and REACT_APP_SECRET_API_KEY for your secret key.
+- Create a .env file in the directory if it does not exist yet and update these keys REACT_APP_API_KEY for your api key and REACT_APP_SECRET_API_KEY for your secret key.

 ```js
 REACT_APP_API_KEY = your api key;